bizzehdee/blog/content/embracing-efficiency-shorter-work-hours-software-developers.md

 ## Sharper Focus and More Creativity
 Long working hours can lead to mental fatigue, which can stifle creativity and problem-solving abilities.
 A reduction in working hours lets developers approach tasks with renewed focus and a fresh perspective, resulting in more innovative solutions and quicker development cycles.

-## Optimized Time Management
+## Optimised Time Management
 Shorter work hours encourage better time management.
-Knowing they have limited hours encourages developers to prioritize tasks and approach assignments with more determination.
-This often leads to a more organized and streamlined workflow.
+Knowing they have limited hours encourages developers to prioritise tasks and approach assignments with more determination.
+This often leads to a more organised and streamlined workflow.

 ## Prioritizing Health and Well-being
 Physical and mental well-being are essential for sustained productivity.
 Longer working hours can lead to health issues, both physical and psychological.
 By reducing working hours, employers contribute to the overall health and well-being of their workforce.
 Healthy, well-rested employees are more likely to perform optimally, leading to fewer sick days and increased job satisfaction.